Option pricing with linear market impact and non-linear Black and Scholes equations: Heuristics

-On the other hand, if we consider a function that satisfies for all time $t\in [0,T]$ the constraint \beq \partial_{ss} u(S) \leq \frac{1}{\lambda S^2}, \enq solving (\ref{main1}, \ref{main2}) with terminal payoff $u(T,S_T)=\Phi(S_T)$ then our approach is valid, and the pde system (\ref{main1}, \ref{main2}) yields the exact replication strategy (we shall prove this in the verification theorem hereafter).
+When $\lambda \to 0$, we we recover the standard Black-Scholes equation.
+This equation clearly poses problems when $1-\lambda \gamma $ goes to 0, and even becomes negative.
+This case arises when one has sold a convex payoff ($\gamma > 0$) and an initial move of $dS$ would be more than doubled during a naive re-hedging (see above) due to our market impact, $\lambda S^2 \Gamma dS \geq dS$.
+Intuitively, the hedger runs after the spot, without being able to reach a point where he is hedged,and the spot runs away to infinity or to 0.
+In that case, believing the model, when $1-\lambda \gamma <0$, , when the spot moves up, one should {\bf sell} stocks instead of buying, because the market impact will make the spot go down.
+One relies on the market impact to take back the spot at a level where we the portfolio is hedged.
+This situation is clearly nor realistic, nor acceptable from a trading perspective ...
+On the other hand, if we consider a smooth function that satisfies for all time $t\in [0,T]$ the constraint \ben 1-\lambda s^2 \partial_{ss} u(t,s) \leq 1 -\varepsilon \text{ for some } \varepsilon > 0, \enn solving (\ref{main1}, \ref{main2}) with terminal payoff $u(T,s)=\Phi(s)$ then our approach will be shown to be valid, and the system (\ref{main1}, \ref{main2}) yields an exact replication strategy (we shall prove this in the verification theorem hereafter).
 Note that our approach has been presented in the case of a constant volatility, but would adapt with no modification to another volatility process, local or stochastic.
-The function $F$ is increasing, which guarantees that the time independent problem is elliptic, and thus the evolution problem is well posed.
+The function $F$ is increasing, which guarantees that the time independent problem is elliptic, and thus the evolution problem is a priori well posed, although the question of the existence of solutions to the fully non-linear pricing equation still remains.